LOADING ...

 But Becky went Smitty and Vance was very small

-He came in and he his mama
+He came in and he hugged his

 So we're sittin' at this when this fella at the bar started buggin' Vance